I got Nick Pineault back again.

 Nick Pineault: I will repeat myself here, but cooking oils are really important because you almost use them at every single meal.
-When you cook eggs in the morning and then you have steaks at night, you are always using them in small quantity.
+When you cook eggs in the morning and then you have steaks at night, you are always using them in small quantities.

 Rick Kaselj: Awesome.
-We come to the end of this interview, any last minute tips or things that you want to leave with the readers, listeners and viewers?
+We come to the end of this interview, any last-minute tips or things that you want to leave with the readers, listeners, and viewers?

 What to do about BPA in cans of vegetables and fruit?

 Nick Pineault: Yes, sure.
-Maybe just a second tip really quick is people are really afraid of BPA in cans.
+Maybe just a second tip quick is people are really afraid of BPA in cans.
 A lot of people buy beans and lentils in cans.
-Even me I find myself buying them because they are really handy.
+Even I find myself buying them because they are really handy.

 Even in India they soak and boil all their beans and lentils before making them into soups and stuff like that.
 When you use the bean and boil it right with no soaking at all you end up having digestive problems.

-Rick Kaselj: Where can people get more information about you Nick?
+Rick Kaselj: Where can people get more information about you, Nick?

 Where can people get more information about Nick?

 Nick Pineault: Two things.
 If you want to know about the latest product that I have just released that has reached 10 thousand sales as of this week.
-We have reached a lot of people with this product and I am really proud of what we have done so far.
+We have reached a lot of people with this product and I am proud of what we have done so far.
 It’s the Truth About Fat Burning Foods.